APOLLON – DOSSIER OF THE BAYERISCHEN STAATSOPER

 Approach as to the Nationaltheater

 The Nationaltheater is reached via a ground level side entrance on Maximilianstraße.
-A lift here leads into the stalls and all tiers.
+A lift leads to the stalls and all tiers.

-A barrier-free toilet is provided in the 1st tier (from the front, accessible from right and left).
+A barrier-free toilet is provided in the 1st tier (accessible from the front and both sides).

-Our box office on Marstallplatz is also barrier-free accessible.
-Please also note our information on discounts for disabled people.
+Our box office on Marstallplatz is also fully accessible.
+Please note our information on discounts for disabled people.

 If your tickets are left at the box office before the performance, due to the steps only disabled people’s companions will be able to pick up the tickets.
 Please feel free to contact our concierge service in the stalls if you need any help!